EleutherAI/info/README.md

 Q: *Can I add something to the Pile™?*

 A: Yes!
-The process for adding a new dataset to the collection is outlined in the [repo](https://github.com/EleutherAI/The-Pile).
-All contributions intended for v2 will go to the `version2` branch.
+All contributions should be sent to the [`version2` branch](https://github.com/EleutherAI/The-Pile/tree/version2).
+Pile™ v1 is finalized an is no longer accepting contributions.

 Q: *Have you considered adding Discord logs?*